openbaton/docs/docs/tutorial-docker.md

 and a reachable Docker engine, usually where the Open Baton platform is running, but not necessarily.

 **Important note** currently the docker VNFM and Docker VIM driver are not supported by version 5.1.X.
-Thus, if you plan to use to continue with this tutorial, please make sure you have installed the right version of the NFVO.
+Thus, if you plan to use to continue with this tutorial, please make sure you have installed the right version of the NFVO (5.0.X).

 ## Setup